CammiePone/Planning-Docs/Arcanus.md

     - ???
   - [ ] Suppression Field (Complex)
     - Blocks all magic from being cast in a radius around you.
-- [ ] Manipulation Spells
+- [ ] Emission Spells
-  - [ ] Pacify (Simple)
+  - [ ] Magic Missile (Simple)
-    - Temporarily makes hostile mobs neutral.
+    - Launches a weak projectile made of aura.
-  - [ ] Arcane Lock (Simple)
+  - [ ] Chaos Bolt (Simple)
-    - Locks containers so no one can open them until disspelled.
+    - Fires a bolt of aura that deals a random damage type to whatever it hits.
-  - [ ] Telekinesis (Intricate)
+  - [ ] Excavate (Intricate)
-    - Allows you to pick up entities and blocks from a distance.
+    - Lobs a projectile that mines large chunks of materials as strong as, or weaker than, stone.
-  - [ ] Ward (Intricate)
+  - [ ] Aura Stream (Intricate)
-    - Makes blocks unbreakable until disspelled.
+    - Fires a sustained, piercing beam of pure aura that damages entities.
-  - [ ] Animate Armour (Complex)
+  - [ ] Bouncing Charge (Complex)
-    - Animates armour stands to use whatever weapons and armour they're given.
+    - Fires a bouncing projectile that targets nearby entities.
-  - [ ] Turn Ally (Complex)
+  - [ ] Master Spark (Complex)
-    - Makes hostile mobs allies, making them fight for you.
+    - Haha very powerful beam attack go BRRRRRRRR.
 - [ ] Conjuration Spells
   - [ ] Arcane Hand (Simple)
     - Summons a magical hand that attacks anything nearby indiscriminently.